Oh what a time to be dating in Singapore! Thanks to technology, meeting someone new has become easier than ever.

-Need to find a date for your sister’s wedding so you don’t have to handle the barrage of questions alone?
-Or maybe you’re just looking for a quickie with a hottie after a long day’s work 😉
+Need to find a date to your sister’s wedding so you don’t have to handle the barrage of questions alone?
+Or maybe you’re just looking for a quickie with a hottie after a long day’s work.

 All you have to do is pick up your phone and start swiping!

-But multiple unsolicited dick pics, catfishes, and ‘bobs and vagenes’ later, you begin to question your entire existence (unexpected dick pics can do that to you).
+Alas, five unsolicited dick pics, catfishes, and ‘bobs and vagenes’ later, you begin to question your entire existence. (unexpected dick pics can do that to you).

-Before you give up and store away your fancy underwear, we have just the listicle that’ll help you out of this rut!
+Before you give up and store away your fancy underwear, we have just the listicle that will help you out of this rut!

 But first, what even is a dating app?

-Admitting that “we met online” used to be such a taboo way to meet someone.
-So much so that most of us had to come up with scenarios of how we really wished we had met our online sweetheart when we introduce them to family and friends.
+‘’We met online” used to be such a taboo phrase that most of us have had to come up with imaginary scenarios of what we wished really happened when we introduced our online sweetheart.

 Luckily, we’ve moved past that phase and (somewhat) normalised showing up with a new date to every social event.